 The steeple was added to the building in 1997 from memorial money given by various persons and lights were added to shine on it at night.
 A new lighted church sign replaced the old wooden one outside at the comer of the building (Church & Mill Streets) in 2001, from the bequeath of Faye Bean.

 The Tyler Memorial United Methodist Church celebrated 100 years of ministry October 14, 2007.

-In 2011 Tyler remodeled the restrooms on the Sanctuary Level to make them Handicapped Accessible.
+In 2011 Tyler remodeled the restrooms on the Upper Level to make them Handicapped Accessible.

 Eighteen persons have gone into some type of full-time Christian service from Tyler Church.